stjepanjurekovic/awesome-duckdb/README.md

 - [DuckDB setup](https://github.com/marketplace/actions/duckdb-setup) - GitHub Action to install DuckDB in CI.
 - [Online DuckDB Shell](https://shell.duckdb.org/) - Online DuckDB shell powered by WebAssembly.
 - [Serverless DuckDB over S3](https://github.com/BauplanLabs/quack-reduce/) - Running DuckDB over a data lake on S3 using lambda.
+- [DuckDB in Action](https://www.manning.com/books/duckdb-in-action) - A book that introduces the DuckDB database and shows how to use it to solve common data workflow problems.

 ## Tools Powered by DuckDB